 Why Water's Heat of Vaporization is High

 The high heat of vaporization of water is a direct consequence of the energy required to break the hydrogen bonds between water molecules.
 When water is heated, the energy supplied is initially used to increase the kinetic energy of the molecules, causing them to move faster.
-However, as the temperature approaches the boiling point, a significant portion of the energy is used to overcome the attractive forces of hydrogen bonds.
+That said, as the temperature approaches the boiling point, a significant portion of the energy is used to overcome the attractive forces of hydrogen bonds.

 Breaking Hydrogen Bonds